 The Federal Affairs Department, which handles all federal legislation and regulatory issues for the Humane Society Legislative Fund (HSLF), is seeking interns (click to view expanded position description).
 Interns have the opportunity to hone research and writing skills, strengthen communication and networking skills, use skills to address real-world issues involving regulatory and legislative issues.

 This is a great option for law students, political science students, or anyone with a passion for making a difference in the lives of animals.

 Responsibilities and projects include:

-- Strong communication and interpersonal skills
+- Strong research and critical thinking skills

 HSLF is an equal opportunity employer.
 We evaluate qualified applicants without regard to race, color, religion, sex, age, sexual orientation, gender identity, national origin, disability, marital or parental status, veteran status and other legally protected characteristics.
 All EEO materials can be found at the U.S. Department of Labor.